The Idolmaster One For All: Development and release

-In wanting to adopt a factor directly tied to an idol's growth, One For All was designed to show the amount of experience points earned from the idols doing jobs such as promotional work, auditions and live performances.
+In wanting to adopt a factor directly tied to an idol's growth, One For All was designed to show the number of experience points earned from the idols doing jobs such as promotional work, auditions and live performances.
 One For All also introduces a skill board system, which gives skill points to idols whenever they level up.
 The idea for this system is derived from the use of amulets in The Idolmaster 2 which adjust gameplay elements, and skill points work in a similar fashion.
 Sakagami also wanted to better convey the personal growth of the producer, leading to the creation of the season objective system, which grants the player additional functionality such as new songs or the ability to produce more idols simultaneously.
 Despite the new additions to the gameplay system, Sakagami believes the gameplay itself is simple enough that new fans to The Idolmaster series will still be able to enjoy it.

-One For All was released by Bandai Namco Games in Japan for the PlayStation 3 on May 15, 2014 in limited and regular editions, as well as for download through the PlayStation Store.
+One For All was released by Bandai Namco Games in Japan for the PlayStation 3 on May 15, 2014, in limited and regular editions, as well as for download through the PlayStation Store.
 The limited edition release comes in a specially made box containing the game itself, a drama CD, a product code to obtain original costumes as downloadable content (DLC), a business pamphlet for the 765 Pro idols, a 765 Pro calendar, a cleaning cloth featuring aphorisms from 765 Pro's president Junjirō Takagi, 13 posters featuring the 765 Pro idols, and two serial numbers to obtain one rare card each for use in the social network games The Idolmaster Cinderella Girls and The Idolmaster Million Live!.
-Bandai Namco Games began releasing DLC updates on May 15, 2014 available through the PlayStation Store.
+Bandai Namco Games began releasing DLC updates on May 15, 2014, available through the PlayStation Store.
 The updates include things such as new songs, costumes, accessories, and special guest idols who perform songs in the Stage For You game mode.

 One For All features 21 songs written and composed by a variety of songwriters.
 As of September 2014, an additional 34 songs were released in DLC packs.
 Three songs were originally introduced in One For All: "Acceleration" (アクセルレーション), "Destiny" and "Only My Note".
 However, "Acceleration" is limited to being sung by the rival idol Leon.
 The songs were released on an album titled The Idolmaster Master Artist 3: Only My Note on August 27, 2014, which also includes songs released in DLC packs.